Punjab will become a desert by 2039. How is that possible, for a place named after its water?

 Punjab is at risk of becoming a desert by 2039.

-But what can be done longer term to support Punjab and the people that depend upon its water systems?
+So what can be done longer term to support Punjab and the people that depend upon its water systems.

 We’re partnering with Roundglass Foundation for lasting solutions.